contains current wait events. The table stores one row per

 logically derived from the current events.
 For example, the

-are collections of the most recent wait events, up to a fixed
+are collections of the most recent wait events that have

 has these columns: